top of page

 State Portrait of Stalin by Isaak Brodsky - 1933

 Along the way, he riveted audiences with firsthand accounts of the brutal fighting at Stalingrad.
-This makes him, by the way, an invaluable source for a poorly-documented chapter of the Second World War.
-He was also one of the first to write about the extinction of Ukraine’s Jews, something he noticed with dismay as he advance with the Red Army into Ukraine in 1943 and 1944.
-The Jews were there and now they were gone.
+This makes him, by the way, an invaluable source for a poorly documented chapter of the Second World War.
+He was also one of the first to write about the extinction of Ukraine's Jews, something he noticed with dismay as he advanced with the Red Army into Ukraine in 1943 and 1944.
+The Jews were there, and now they were gone.
 Grossman found that the truth hit close to home, as his own mother had been one of the victims.
 Later, in Poland, his disturbing account of what happened at Treblinka was used as evidence at the Nuremberg Trials.
 After all this, Grossman had seen too much to write just another piece of pro-state propaganda.
 Nothing would have been easier.

 While everyone could agree that the Nazis committed horrendous crimes against humanity, Grossman saw that the Soviet Union under Stalin hadn't done much better in the human rights department, and arguably even worse.

-Stalin’s forced collectivization had starved millions to fill wildly unrealistic quotas after a policy of dekulakization dramatically reduced the available farmland and the expertise needed to cultivate it.
+Stalin's forced collectivization had starved millions to fill wildly unrealistic quotas after a policy of dekulakization dramatically reduced the available farmland and the expertise needed to cultivate it.
 (Note: kulaks were prosperous peasants.
-Stalin believed that collectivization of agriculture could not happen until they were destroyed as a class) The Great Terror of 1937-1938 indiscriminately condemned around 830,000 educated, dedicated, and largely innocent Soviet citizens to death or to the gulags for imaginary crimes (Kotkin 305).
+Stalin believed that collectivization of agriculture could not happen until they were destroyed as a class) The Great Terror of 1937-1938 indiscriminately condemned around 830,000 educated, dedicated, and largely innocent Soviet citizens to death or the gulags for imaginary crimes (Kotkin 305).

 And let's not forget the criminal negligence in the months before Hitler invaded in June 1941.
 This cost millions of lives in the first months of the war alone.
 As Grossman's characters in Life and Fate repeatedly mused, they were only fighting so deep in Russian territory, backed up to the banks of the Volga, because of the regime's incompetence.

-Unlike so much Soviet literature of this time, Life and Fate focused on the plight of average people caught up in a war of annihilation between two very similar totalitarian regimes.
-It doesn’t glorify the Party and the Great Leader, Stalin.
-No, it condemns them, either explicitly or implicitly; this was Grossman’s grave error; this was why the KGB came to confiscate his novel.
+Unlike Soviet literature of this time, Life and Fate focused on the plight of ordinary people caught up in a war of annihilation between two very similar totalitarian regimes.
+It doesn't glorify the Party and the Great Leader, Stalin.
+No, it condemns them, either explicitly or implicitly; this was Grossman's grave error; this was why the KGB came to confiscate his novel.
 Stalin may have been dead, but the apparatus of repression that he had constructed over a quarter-century remained firmly in place.

 He was free to go.
 That was it.
 No arrest.
 No torture.
 Nothing.
 This was Khrushchev's "thaw," after all.